rapidftr/RapidFTR/README.md

 Story Development
 -------------------

-Stories that are ready to picked up can be seen at [(2) Development Wall](http://bit.ly/U1obJ7) in  [Mingle](https://minglehosting.thoughtworks.com/rapidftr/projects/rapidftr).
+Stories that are ready to picked up can be seen at the [Tracker repository](https://github.com/rapidftr/tracker/issues/) or the [Waffle board](https://waffle.io/rapidftr/tracker).
+Both share the same data.
-Please drop a signup email to the [RapidFTR Google Group] (https://groups.google.com/forum/#!forum/rapidftr).
-You can signup for RapidFTR Mingle from [Signup](http://bit.ly/TfPpfb) and move cards by yourself.